Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

         return DataLoader(dataset, sampler=sampler)

-With Lightning, you don't need to do this because it takes care of adding the correct samplers when needed.
+Lightning adds the correct samplers when needed, so no need to explicitly add samplers.

 .. testcode::